-This simple variable power supply circuit has a low production cost and delivers an output voltage between 1,5 V and 15 V with a 500 mA maximum current.
-Its stabilization is better than 2% if the current consumption do not exceed 350 mA.
+This simple variable power supply circuit has a low production cost and delivers an output voltage between 1,5 V and 15 V with a maximum current of 500 mA.
+Its stabilization is better than 2% if the current consumption does not exceed 350 mA.
 The variation of the power supply voltage can be made with a potentiometer and when overloading occurs a buzzer sounds a alarm.